 0 is not eligible to create Area Damage instances; the proc coefficient value itself does not have any further effect on AD, as long as the value is greater than 0.
 Hydra itself has a proc coefficient

 > 0 on all its runes, which means that the skill itself is eligible to proc Area Damage.
 However, any Hydra that is casted by a Legacy Etched Sigil, also commonly referenced as non-selfcasted instances, will have a proc coefficient of 0.

-This is a common pattern and rule of thumb within Diablo III ("procs can not proc procs"), which is further explained in the guide Proc Coefficients Explained.
+This is a common pattern and rule of thumb within Diablo III ("procs can not proc procs").
 This inherently means that any Hydra casted from Etched Sigil within a Greater Rift will ignore 174% Area Damage (respectively 150%), while the self-casted Hydra benefit from the aforementioned primary affix.
 This a massive issue, explicitly for newer players; simply "holding down Arcane Torrent" is massively gimping the overall damage output.
 The correct playstyle is to self-cast Hydra twice and afterwards channel for 15 consecutive seconds, since Etched Sigil does not override pre-existing Hydras.

 Let's take a step back from the two planners and first understand a more simplified scenario.
 The most common issue is deciding whether to roll 10% Damage or 24% Area Damage on a weapon; assume you were to hit 20 targets with those different weapon rolls.
 In the first setup you'll hit 20 targets for 110 damage with 150% Area Damage, whereas we denote its total damage as

 T'.
 For the second setup you'll hit 20 targets for 100 damage with 174% Area Damage denoting its total damage as

 T''.
 In both scenarios each hit on a target will have a 20% chance to proc Area Damage on the 19 nearby standing other targets.